-- A. On-Premises Signs: On-premises signs shall refer only to a use or activity occurring at the premises on which the sign is located. - B. Off-Premises Signs: Except for State approved signs, off-premises signs may be permitted by the ZBA by special exception.
-Such signs shall be used solely to direct persons to a premises within the Town of Lyme and shall advertise only the name of the premises to which the directions relate.
+- A. On-Premises Signs: Allowed in all districts as described in Article VI. - B. Off-Premises Signs: Except for State approved signs, off-premises signs may be permitted by the ZBA by special exception.
 There shall be no more than two Town approved signs to any premises, and there shall be no more than one sign on any one lot.
 No off-premises sign shall be located within 50 feet of another such sign.